rajeshkochi444/mad_llm/README.md

 Multi-Persona: This approach employs multiple AI personas, each designed to argue from a different stance or viewpoint, enriching the discourse and diversity of thought.

-The research assesses the adaptability and applicability of these MAD MAD strategies across diverse question-answering scenarios in various domains.
+The research assesses the adaptability and applicability of these MAD strategies across diverse question-answering scenarios in various domains.

 The goal is to explore how MAD, through strategies like SoM-MAD and Multi-Persona, can improve reasoning tasks, providing nuanced, balanced, and comprehensive outputs.